AuthMe/AuthMeReloaded/docs/config.md

     # but it is incompatible with any permission plugin not included in our compatibility list.
     # If you have issues with permission checks on player join please disable this option.
     useAsyncPreLoginEvent: true
+    # The name of the server, used in some placeholders.
+    serverName: Your Minecraft Server
     restrictions:
         # Can not authenticated players chat?
         # Keep in mind that this feature also blocks all commands not